HTTP-RPC/Kilo/README.md

     /math/add?a=1&b=2

 The values 1 and 2 are passed as the "a" and "b" arguments to the method, respectively, with the service returning the value 3 in response.
 Alternatively, the same result could be obtained by submitting a POST request with a content type of `application/x-www-form-urlencoded` and a request body of `a=1&b=2`.
-No other HTTP operations are supported.

 Method arguments may be any simple type, including number, boolean, and string.
 Indexed and keyed collections of simple types are also supported.
 As with any HTTP request, values that include reserved characters must be URL-encoded.